AFI (2007) • AFI-048

 I wonder if it's ethical to watch a man with binoculars and a long-focus lens.

 Alfred Hitchcock’s suspenseful thriller centers on L.B.
-“Jeff” Jefferies, a photographer confined to his apartment with a broken leg who begins observing his neighbors through a rear window.
-When Jeff suspects one of them may have committed murder, he enlists his girlfriend Lisa and nurse Stella to investigate.
-Hitchcock transforms a single apartment courtyard into a masterclass in cinematic tension, using point-of-view editing and visual storytelling to place audiences directly in Jeff’s perspective.
-James Stewart and Grace Kelly anchor the film with compelling performances.
-Blending mystery, romance, and voyeuristic intrigue, Rear Window remains one of Hitchcock’s most elegant and inventive thrillers.
+“Jeff” Jefferies, a photojournalist confined to his apartment with a broken leg who passes the time by observing his neighbors through a rear window.
+What begins as idle curiosity gradually turns into obsession when Jeff becomes convinced that one of the residents across the courtyard has committed murder.
+With the help of his glamorous girlfriend Lisa Fremont and his sharp-tongued nurse Stella, he begins piecing together clues from a distance.
+Hitchcock transforms a single apartment complex into a brilliantly controlled world of suspense, using point of view, editing, and visual detail to draw viewers into Jeff’s uneasy gaze.
+Rear Window remains one of Hitchcock’s most elegant and influential thrillers.

 Why it matters